 You might have a question regarding how to develop microservices in Java.
 Here are some of the best Java microservices frameworks that make your job easier.

-Spring Boot Microservices in Java became defacto standard.
-Spring Boot is one of the top Java microservices frameworks widely used by developers.
-Spring Initializr, Spring Cloud, and Spring Boot’s embedded server model help developers easily build microservices as it simplifies much of the tasks for configuration and setup.
+Spring Boot Microservices in Java became the de facto standard.
+It is one of the top Java microservices frameworks widely used by developers.
+Spring Initializr, Spring Cloud, and Spring Boot’s embedded server model help developers quickly build microservices by simplifying many of the tasks for configuration and setup.

 Dropwizard is a Java microservices framework for developing high-performance RESTful web services.
-It provides developers with a set of tools and frameworks for building Java microservices.
-Dropwizard gathers stable and mature libraries of Java into a lightweight package so you can easily start creating applications.
+It provides developers with tools and frameworks for building Java microservices.
+Dropwizard gathers stable and mature Java libraries into a lightweight package so you can quickly start creating applications.

 Spark is one of the best Java microservices frameworks for creating web apps in Java 8 and Kotlin.
 This micro web framework allows developers to start rapidly and with minimal effort.
-It was inspired by Sinatra, a famous Ruby micro-framework.
+Sinatra, a famous Ruby micro-framework, inspired it.

 Jersey framework is an open-source framework for developing RESTful web services in Java.
 It makes it easy for developers to build RESTful web services using Java and JVM.
 It offers support for JAX-RS APIs and serves as a JAX-RS Reference Implementation that simplifies the development of RESTful services.